Atomus48/JumpInReplay/README.md

 4. press the apply standard bindings button
 5. press the convert Replay button
 6. wait untill the replay is finished
-7. a private match will automaticly started and your team will be automaticly be selected
+7. a private match will automaticly be started and your team will be automaticly be selected
 8. the JumpInReplay will start and replay the Replay
-9. you can now take controll by pressing the button that is bound to JumpIn (Back/Select/V)
+9. you can now take control by pressing the button that is bound to JumpIn (Back/Select/V)
 10. by pressing pause (LeftStickPress/B) you can reset the shot and pause the replay
 11. you can close the replay anytime by just leaving the game
 12. you can reopen the previously saved replay by pressing the open Replay button in the bakkesmod window (F2)